Home » Cardiovascular Health » Human Circulatory System » Blood Clotting

 You should call 911 if you suspect you have a deep vein thrombosis, and in particular if you experience shortness of breath, chest pain, any difficulty in breathing, faintness or any other sign or symptom that might concern you.

-Prescription medication is often to properly treat deep vein thrombosis.
+Prescription medication is often necessary to properly treat deep vein thrombosis.
 The patient should see a doctor or health care professional for an accurate diagnosis and treatment.

 In order to improve comfort and to lower the risk of any clots breaking free (embolizing), take the following simple measures: